Weak Ejaculation: Causes & Treatment Options

 Lifestyle Changes

-Sometimes, making a few simple changes to your habits and daily life can have a big impact on your sexual function.
-Many of these changes also help to promote a normal sperm count, which may be an issue if you often suffer from weak ejaculation.
+Sometimes, making a few simple changes to your habits and daily life can have a significant impact on your sexual function.
+Many of these changes also help promote a normal sperm count, which may be an issue if you often have weak ejaculation.

 For more consistent ejaculation and better sexual satisfaction, try to:

-Exercise on a regular basis.
+• Exercise regularly.
 Being overweight or obese is associated with an elevated risk of sexual dysfunction in both men and women.
-Not only can staying active make it easier to maintain a healthy weight -- it can also promote better blood flow.
-Try to exercise regularly, even if it’s just a moderate-intensity workout.
-Aim for the CDC’s recommendation of 150 minutes of moderate intensity-aerobic exercise each week, plus two muscle-strengthening workouts.
+Staying active can make it easier to maintain a healthy weight, plus it promotes better blood flow, which is key to erections.
+Aim for the CDC’s recommendation of 150 minutes of moderate-intensity aerobic exercise each week, plus two muscle-strengthening workouts.

-Make healthy sleep a priority.
-Sleep deprivation is a common cause of fertility issues in men and women.
+• Make healthy sleep a priority.
+Sleep deprivation is a common cause of sexual issues in men and women.
 Try to get at least seven hours of sleep per night.
-If you often find falling asleep difficult, try using our sleep hygiene tips to make drifting off easier.

-Follow a balanced diet.
-Eating a healthy, balanced diet may help to reduce your risk of experiencing sexual performance issues.
-Try to prioritize whole grains, fruits, vegetables and lean protein sources while minimizing excessively fatty or salty foods.
+• Follow a balanced diet.
+Eating a healthy, balanced diet may help reduce your risk of experiencing sexual performance issues.
+Prioritise whole grains, fruits, vegetables and lean protein sources while minimising excessively fatty or salty foods.

-If you smoke, quit.
+• If you smoke, quit.
 As we mentioned above, smoking can reduce your semen volume and affect your ability to ejaculate.
 Research also suggests that smoking has an overall negative effect on your fertility, including on your sperm count.
-Smoking can also cause erectile dysfunction.
+If that wasn’t enough, smoking can also cause erectile dysfunction.
 If you smoke and want to improve almost every aspect of your sexual health, make an effort to quit.

 Pelvic Floor Exercises

 You can feel your pelvic floor muscles in action by tensing your muscles during urination to stop the stream.
-As your muscles tighten, you’ll feel your pelvic floor lift to stop the flow of urine from your urethra.
+As your muscles tighten, you’ll feel your pelvic floor lift.

 To train your pelvic muscles, follow the steps below:

-Take a moment to identify your pelvic floor muscles by squeezing the muscles you use to stop the flow or urine or the passing of gas.
+2. Take a moment to identify your pelvic floor muscles by squeezing the muscles you use to stop the flow of urine or the passing of gas.

-Imagine you are trying to lift the base of your scrotum, drawing the muscles up into your pelvis.
+4. Imagine you are trying to lift the base of your scrotum, drawing the muscles into your pelvis.

-Squeeze and hold those muscles for a count of 10, then relax while counting to 10.
+5. Squeeze and hold those muscles for 10 seconds, then relax while counting to 10.

-Repeat the process three to five times each day, such as in the morning, afternoon and before you go to bed.
+6. Repeat the process three to five times each day.

 Medication for Improving Sexual Function

-Although there’s no FDA-approved medication specifically for treating weak ejaculation, several drugs used to treat other sexual performance issues might help you to feel more comfortable in bed and improve your ability to reach orgasm and ejaculate.
+Although there’s no FDA-approved medication specifically for treating weak ejaculation, several medications used to treat other sexual performance issues might help you feel more comfortable in bed and improve your ability to reach orgasm and ejaculate.

-For example, erectile dysfunction medications like sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®), vardenafil (Levitra®) and avanafil (Stendra®) can potentially give a boost to your confidence that may help you to relax and avoid performance anxiety during sex.
+For example, erectile dysfunction medications like Viagra® (sildenafil), Cialis® (tadalafil), Levitra® (vardenafil) and Stendra® (avanafil) can potentially boost your confidence, helping you to relax and avoid performance anxiety during sex.

 These medications don’t increase sexual arousal or promote ejaculation on their own.
-Instead, they work by stimulating blood flow to your penis prior to and during sex.
+Instead, they work by stimulating blood flow to your penis before and during sex.

-Other medications used to treat ejaculation disorders include antidepressants such as selective serotonin reuptake inhibitors (SSRIs), which are often used to treat premature ejaculation.
+Other medications used to treat ejaculation disorders include antidepressants like selective serotonin reuptake inhibitors (SSRIs), which are often used to treat premature ejaculation.
+We offer Priligy® (dapoxetine) for climax control.

 Sometimes, issues such as anorgasmia and retrograde ejaculation can occur as a side effect of medication you already use.

-If your ejaculation problems are linked to your use of medication, your healthcare provider may suggest adjusting your dosage, taking your medication at a different time to day or switching to a different medication that’s less likely to cause sexual side effects.
+If your ejaculation problems are linked to your use of certain medications, your healthcare provider may suggest adjusting your dosage, taking your medication at a different time of day or switching to a different medication that’s less likely to cause sexual side effects.

 Psychotherapy